-About StateoftheState.com -- A Real Life Civics Education Project
+About StateoftheCity.com -- A Real Life Civics Education Project

-In the first year, 2011, two students from San Francisco were sent to Governor Jerry Brown's StateoftheState in Sacramento.
+In our first year, 2011, two students from San Francisco, selected by Lowell High School, were sent to Governor Jerry Brown's StateoftheState in Sacramento.

-In 2012, a student from Sacramento attended and reported the StateoftheState event.
+In 2012, a student from Sacramento, selected by the Sacramento USD, attended and reported the StateoftheState event.

 The original idea was to send a student from each of California's top ten Cities (by population) to their Mayor's StateoftheCity event.